HAWAII PADDLE TRIP

 From late May to the end of July, the Easterly trade winds hit Hawaii.
 This is a consistent wind from the East direction – making Hawaii the best place in the world for catching runners.
 The specific itinerary for each day depends on the weather, wind and tide, with Coach Luke Horder making plans the day before based upon forecast conditions to maximise your experience..
 When the wind blows from the East we are on the 15km Hawaii Kai downwind run, when the wind blows from the N or NE we are on the 12km North Shore run and if the wind blows from the South we have the 12km Lanikai run.

 All levels of paddlers can do these downwind runs, in winds up to 40km/h.
 If winds are 40-60km/h only experienced paddlers can do the downwind runs, while the others enjoy wave catching at Waikiki beach.
 Coach Luke Horder runs a very safe ocean plan where paddlers are buddied up and all paddlers have VHF radio for communication out on the water.
-Please note: you may only wish to do the downwind days when its a more calm 20km/h winds.
 Regardless of what you choose to do there is endless amounts of wave catching and catching runners for the whole week.

 For wave catching, we start you on the smaller Sheraton Wave, a small 2ft wave that runs for 600m out the front of the Sheraton resort Waikiki.
 Then you build to the 800m wave outside the Outrigger Canoe Club which stands up a bit more.
 If you get game enough, the biggest and longest wave is the China Wall wave at Hawaii Kai, swell needs to be 2m plus for that wave to work.
 Coach Luke Horder is there to show you where to paddle out, where to catch the wave, what line to hold when on the wave and when to pull off.